kylerjohnston/another-static-flask-blog/app/content/posts/how-big-of-a-truck-do-i-need.md

 The question is how big of a truck I'm going to need.
 Penske has a 12 ft.-truck with `450 cu. ft.` of loading space and a 16 ft.-truck with `800 cu. ft.` of loading space for the same price.
 Before I reserve a truck, I want to get a sense of how much stuff I'm actually moving: though they're both the same price, I'd rather drive the smaller truck cross-country if it's possible.

 So I opened up Google Docs, got out a tape measure, and made a spreadsheet of the dimensions of all of the things I might want to move them.
 You can see the complete spreadsheet as a CSV file [here]({{ url_for('static', filename='data/moving_data.csv') }}).
+Geometry was never my strongest subject, but this seems like a problem easy enough to get a handle on with some simple code.

 I read the CSV file into a Javascript object and wrote some quick functions to calculate the cubic footage of each item and sum a specific property in an array of objects.